Ryan Collinson

 Biography

-Ryan is a third-year PhD student under the Translational Cancer Pathology Laboratory at the University of Western Australia.
-Ryan is studying the dysregulation of megakaryopoiesis and how it is implicated in the progression to myelofibrosis in myeloproliferative disorders.
+Ryan's current focus is on the detection of high-risk chromsomal abnormalities (5q/7q and TP53) in acute myeloid leukaemia patients.
+Ryan has completed a PhD on the dysregulation of megakaryopoiesis and how it is implicated in the progression to myelofibrosis in myeloproliferative disorders.

 Research